 View the embedded image gallery online at:

-Keep McAllen Beautiful and the City of McAllen invite you to participate in the Arbor Day Celebration to be held on March 4, 2017!
-REGISTER HERE - ON-SITE REGISTRATION WILL NOT BE AVAILABLE.
+Keep McAllen Beautiful and the City of McAllen invite you to participate in the Arbor Day Celebration to be held on March 3, 2018!
+REGISTRATION OPENS IN NOVEMBER!

 This year, the Arbor Day Celebration Committee teamed up again to bring you an exciting family-friendly event that will play an important role in “planting” the future for trees in our city.

 On March 3, 2018, Keep McAllen Beautiful will host the 7th annual Arbor Day Celebration.
 The Arbor Day Celebration, is an event where you can run a timed 5K or 10K, do a 25-mile bike tour or a Family Fun Walk along the Hike & Bike Trail.
 These events all start at McAllen Municipal Park.
 The 25 mile bike tour will feature an escort and SAG vehicle.
 This year will feature healthful vendors and fun activities for the kids.
 We invite you to come out and participate with the rest of your community!
 Get active, celebrate trees, and enjoy the beautiful RGV spring weather!

 Keep McAllen Beautiful and Public Works of McAllen will give away saplings on March 3, 2018, during its Arbor Day Celebration event.
 Funds raised thorough the Arbor Day Celebration will go towards establishing a dedicated tree fund, elevate the awareness of trees, improve resident's property, and protect local watersheds.
 Hidalgo County residents and participants can select saplings from 7:00am to 12:00 pm, Saturday, March 3, 2018, at Municipal Park on Bicentennial Blvd.